DataDog/integrations-core/marklogic/README.md

         ("http://marklogic.com/dev_modules"))

     ```
-   For more information on the query, see [documentation][6].
+   For more information about the query, see the [MarkLogic documentation][6].

-4. Confirm the user was created with enough permissions using `<USER>` and `<PASSWORD>` to authenticate at http://<HOSTNAME>:8002 (default port).
+4. To verify that the user was created with enough permissions, use `<USER>` and `<PASSWORD>` to authenticate at `http://<HOSTNAME>:8002` (default port).

 ### Configuration

 1. Edit the `marklogic.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your MarkLogic performance data.
-See the [sample marklogic.d/conf.yaml][7] for all available configuration options.
-Use the Datadog Agent user previously created in the configuration file.
+See the [sample `marklogic.d/conf.yaml` file][7] for all available configuration options.
+For user-related settings in the config file, use the Datadog Agent user you created.

 2. [Restart the Agent][8].